PelionIoT/manifest-tool/README.md

   firmware image based on the delta patch file and the firmware currently present on the device.
 This technique saves traffic bandwidth.
+* Combined updates - The FOTA client lets you define a device component as consisting of several subcomponents, which the device always updates together and reports to the Update service on as a single component.
+For a combined update, the manifest tool creates a combined package, which includes multiple firmware images.
+The client parses the combined package and installs the images on the device in a predefined order you set on the device.

 The `manifest-tool` Python package includes these command line tools:

 - [`manifest-tool`](#manifest-tool) - Creates manifest files.
 - [`manifest-delta-tool`](#manifest-delta-tool) - Generates delta patch
   files.
+- [`manifest-package-tool`](#manifest-package-tool) - Generates a combined package file.
 - [`manifest-dev-tool`](#manifest-dev-tool) - A developer tool for
   running a simplified update campaign.